ctds-usyd/library-webscraping/_episodes/04-lxml.md

 [Requests](http://docs.python-requests.org/en/latest/) focuses on the task of interacting with web sites.
 It can download a web page's HTML given its URL.
 It can submit data as if filled out in a form on a web page.
-It manages cookies, keeping track of a logged-in session.
+It can manage cookies, keeping track of a logged-in session.
 And it helps handling cases where the web site is down or takes a long time to respond.

 [lxml](http://lxml.de) is a tool for working with HTML and XML documents, represented as an *element tree*.
 It evaluates XPath and CSS selectors to find matching elements.
 It facilitates navigating from one element to another.
 It facilitates extracting the text, attribute values or HTML for a particular element.
-It knows how to handle badly-formed HTML (such as with a tag that is never closed, or is never opened), although it may not handle it identically to a particular web browser.
+It knows how to handle badly-formed HTML (such as an opening tag that is never closed, or a closing tag that is never opened), although it may not handle it identically to a particular web browser.
 It is also able to construct new well-formed HTML/XML documents, element by element.

 To use CSS selectors, the [cssselect](https://pypi.python.org/pypi/cssselect) package must also be installed.